kmille/deezer-downloader/README.md

 As Deezer sometimes requires a captcha to login the auto login features was removed.
 Instead you have to manually insert a valid Deezer cookie to the `settings.ini`.
 The relevant cookie is the `arl` cookie.

-### Run it as a service

-We use it with nginx and [ympd](https://github.com/notandy/ympd) as mpd frontend

-- / goes to ympd
-- /d/ goes to the downloader

-The deployment directory contains a systemd unit file and a nginx vhost config file.
-There is also a [patch](https://github.com/kmille/music-ansible/blob/master/roles/ympd/files/fix_header.patch) to add a link to the ympd frontend.
-The `debug` tab will show you the debug output of the app.

 ### How to use it
 #### with pip